onzfonz/comp227/src/content/3/en/part3a.md

 #### 3.3: Communities backend Step 3

 Implement the functionality for displaying the information for a community.
-The url for getting the data for a group with the id 5 should be <http://localhost:3001/api/groups/5>
+The URL for getting the data for a group with the ID *`5`* should be <http://localhost:3001/api/groups/5>

-If an entry for the given id is not found, the server has to respond with the appropriate status code.
+If an entry for the given ID is not found, the server has to respond with the appropriate status code.

 #### 3.4: Communities backend Step 4